w3irdrobot/searsaw.github.io/_posts/2015-10-10-create-pos-system-in-vuejs-part-2.md

 Here we are simply adding a components object which contains a single component &#8212; our item list.
 Notice here we have used camelCase instead of lisp-case like we use in our HTML.
 Since JavaScript doesn't allow hyphens in variable names, we have to use camelCase.
 Don't worry though!
 Vue will automatically make the conversion for us.

 We have to designate a template for this component to use.
-Since we have already created the template, we just pass it a string the is a CSS selector for the template.
+Since we have already created the template, we just pass it a string that is a CSS selector for the template.

 Next, we tell the components what props it can accept.
 It's just an array of strings that match the name of the props used in the HTML.

 Lastly, we can give our component methods.
 In this case, we have a method that is fired when an item is clicked on.
 It simply calls the `add` method, which is passed in as a prop, and passes the item to it.
-This will call the parent's method that adds the item to it's internal `lineItems` array.
+This will call the parent's method that adds the item to its internal `lineItems` array.

 Go ahead and test it out.
 It will function the same, but our code is a little more reusable.
 Next, we tackle the transaction component.